restatedev/examples/patterns-use-cases/payment-state-machine/payment-state-machine-typescript/README.md

 The example illustrates the following aspects:

-- Payment requests use a token to identify payments (stripe-style)
+- Payment requests use a payment-id (stripe-style)
-- Restate tracks the status of each payment request by token in internal state.
+- The status of each payment-id is maintained in the service (a virtual object) state.
 - A payment can be cancelled, which prevents it from succeeding later, or rolls it back, if it was already processed.
-- Virtual Object concurrency ensures that requests and cancellations don't produce tricky race conditions.
+- Virtual Object concurrency ensures that requests and cancellations don't produce race conditions.
 - Expiry of tokens is handled through Restate's internal timers.

 Despite the relatively few lines of code (no careful synchronization, retries, or other recovery logic),